ganesh-moota-dev/terraform/README.md

 * **Meaning:** Running the same operation multiple times gives the **same result**.
 * **In IaC (e.g., Terraform):**
-  If you apply the same configuration again **without changing the code or state**, Terraform will detect that the desired state already matches the real infrastructure and **won’t create new resources**.
+  If you apply the same configuration again **without changing the code or state**, Terraform will detect that the desired state already matches the real infrastructure and **won’t create new r[...]**
 * **Example:**
   Running `terraform apply` twice without any changes → *No new resources are created.*
 * **Why:** Terraform compares the *current state* with the *desired configuration* and only makes changes when there’s a difference.